esa/SpOC3/README.md

 ## Scoring and Winner Selection

-This year, SpOC implements a 2-out-of-3 scoring scheme that, simply put, means that for the over all competition only two challenges are taken into account.
+This year, SpOC implements a 2-out-of-3 scoring scheme that, simply put, means that for the overall competition only two challenges are taken into account.
 In detail, you will obtain a *local score*
 $s_i$ for each of the three challenges computed via the the rules below, then your *global score* is $g=\max(s_1+s_2, s_1+s_3, s_2+s_3)$.
 The global score defines your place on the overall SpOC